davecom/SwiftGraph/README.md

 It includes copious in-source documentation, some unit tests, as well as utility functions for doing things like breadth-first search, depth-first search, and djikstra's algorithm. *However, it is not yet battle-tested and may still have some significant performance gaps.*

 ## Installation
 Simply copy `SwiftGraph.swift` into your project or use the CocoaPod `SwiftGraph`.
-SwiftGraph requires Swift 1.2 (Xcode 6.3).
+SwiftGraph 1.0.1 and up requires Swift 2.0 (Xcode 7).
+For Swift 1.2 support (Xcode 6.3) use version 1.0 of SwiftGraph.

 ## Tips and Tricks
 * To get a sense of how to use SwiftGraph, checkout the unit tests